 An ethical hacker Definition thinks and acts just as a criminal hacker does but the only difference is that the ethical breed does it not to harm the organization but help them detect loopholes in the security of its networks and systems.
-The tools, techniques, and strategies used by both type of hackers may be the same but the ethical variety helps protect data and prevent huge losses for companies on account of data theft and denial of service.
+The tools, techniques, and strategies used by both types of hackers may be the same but the ethical variety helps protect data and prevent huge losses for companies on account of data theft and denial of service.

-How to Get Started in Ethical Hacker Training
+How to Get Started in Ethical Hacker Training?

 The job of an ethical hacker Definition also known as white hat hackers is highly rewarding and challenging more so as more and more companies realize the risks and costs involved in case of a security breach in their networking systems.
 Hacking is a highly technical job and therefore a good engineering degree (preferably in information technology or computer science) from a recognized university is the first step to launch a career of an ethical hacker training.

 Programming skills in C, C++, Java, Python will come in handy when required to write code for running some application or tools.
 Or else the hacker may have to seek help from a programmer every time and this could slow down their work considerably.
 Most engineering ethical hacker training courses have some programming languages as part of the course but additionally, they can be learned from books, CD tutorials or by doing additional certificate programs offered by universities or private institutions.